XIII Edition of Baikal Ice

 13.8.
 Runners who fail to arrive to the per-start zone and board the above mentioned assigned vehicles in time shall be removed from the BIM race and disqualified, and no complains or refunds shall be accepted or done by the Organizer.

-13.11.
-Five minutes after arrival to the start line all runners will be invited to get off the transfer vehicles, and walk to the start line.
-Near the start line runners then shall be kindly requested to show their reverence for Baikal: using a ring finger sprinkle the milk from the cups in to 4 sides of the Earth and drink the remaining content; or alternatively after the sprinkling just put the milk to the lips and then gently emptying the rest out on to the ice.
-A couple of minutes after this reverence for Baikal ancient ritual the sound from the handy loud speaker will mark the start of the jubilee 10-th edition of Baikal Ice Marathon “For preservation of clean water”.
+13.10.
+After arrival to the start line all runners will be invited to get off the transfer vehicles, and walk to the start line.
+Near the start line, runners shall be kindly then requested to show their reverence for Baikal: using a ring finger sprinkle the milk from the cups in to 4 sides of the Earth and drink the remaining content; or alternatively after the sprinkling just put the milk to the lips and then gently emptying the rest out on to the ice.
+A couple of minutes after this reverence for Baikal ancient ritual the sound from the handy loud speaker will mark the start of the XIII edition of Baikal Ice Marathon “For preservation of clean water”.

 14. Official languages